History of literature: Mesopotamia

 Sumerian literature is the oldest known literature, written in Sumer.
 Types of literature were not clearly defined, and all Sumerian literature incorporated poetic aspects.
 Sumerian poems demonstrate basic elements of poetry, including lines, imagery, and metaphor.
 Humans, gods, talking animals, and inanimate objects were all incorporated as characters.
 Suspense and humor were both incorporated into Sumerian stories.
 These stories were primarily shared orally, though they were also recorded by scribes.
 Some works were associated with specific musical instruments or contexts and may have been performed in specific settings.
 Sumerian literature did not use titles, instead being referred to by the work's first line.

-Akkadian literature developed in subsequent Mesopotamian societies, such as Babylonia and Assyria, from the third to first millennia BC.
+Akkadian literature developed in subsequent Mesopotamian societies, such as Babylonia and Assyria, from the third to first millennia BCE.
 During this time, it spread to other areas, including Egypt, Ugarit, and Hattusa.
 The Akkadian language was influenced by the Sumerian language, and many elements of Sumerian literature were adopted in Akkadian literature.
 Many works of Akkadian literature were commissioned by kings that had scribes and scholars in their service.
 Some of these works served to celebrate the king or the divine, while others recorded information for religious practices or medicine.
 Poetry, proverbs, folktales, love lyrics, and accounts of disputes were all incorporated into Akkadian literature.